appsmithorg/appsmith-docs/website/docs/advanced-concepts/invite-users.md

 ## Default roles

-In Appsmith, there are predefined roles that you can assign to a user for accessing the applications.
-These roles are predefined and cannot be deleted by the user.
-There are three default roles:
+In Appsmith, there are built-in roles that you can assign to a user for accessing the applications:

 - Administrator
 - Developer
 - App Viewer
+These roles are fixed and cannot be changed by users.
+Each role comes with specific permissions and access levels.

 ## Share workspace

 When you share a workspace with a user, they can access all the applications in that workspace.
 Follow the steps below to share a workspace:
-1. Go to the Workspace homepage and navigate to the workspace you want to share.
+1. Go to the homepage and navigate to the workspace you want to share.
 2. Click the **Share** button from the right corner.
 3. In the **Invite users** modal, enter the email of the user and select an appropriate role for them.
 3. Click **Invite**.